WolfDuckyy/YimMenu-FSL/README.md

 IMPORTANT UPDATE!!!!!

-Rockstar Games just released an Update of "Rockstar Games SDK" in the RGL launcher. and I think they patched the loohole to use FSL to get inro GTA Online.
+Rockstar Games just released an Update of "Rockstar Games SDK" in the RGL launcher. and I think they patched the loophole to use FSL to get inro GTA Online.

 I'd suggest to not use YimMenu again,